Verso: Writing its own compositor part 1

 The most obvious benefit is that I have a clear overview of what threads require Embedder to create now.
 The constellation thread requires several channel senders of these threads when creating.
 We can potentially spawn the thread lazily or even disable them based on preference.
 This could reduce huge amount of memory usage at the beginning.
 Here are threads that Embedder is responsible for spawning and the improvement we can achieve in the future:

-• Resource threads: This is a thread pool with the size based on CPU core.
-This is the one that really needs to be improved in the net crate because it can be spawned multiple times.
-There's also a Tokio runtime in net that will spawn its thread pool.
+that will spawn its thread pool.
 I think this is the main reason we saw hundreds of MB memory usage upon creating the browser.
-If you have 32 cores, that means 64 threads will be created already!
+If you have 32 cores, that means 64 threads will be created already! - Font Cache

 As you can see, that's quite a few threads and will already use some MB of memory.
 One of the improvements we should constantly push is trying to spawn only necessary threads at the beginning.